enterprisemodules/wls_profile/documentation/source/basic_domain.md

 ## Skipping

-Sometimes organisation use different modules and mechanisms to implement a feature and you want to skip the class:
+Sometimes organizations use different modules and mechanisms to implement a feature, and you want to skip the class:

 ```yaml
 wls_profile::basic_domain::wls_startup:   skip